 If you look at the etymology of the word, it comes from the latin “integer” which means intact.

 not altered, broken, or impaired; remaining uninjured, sound, or whole; untouched; unblemished.

 I find this small word so powerful and at the same time very challenging if you consider the type of environments we are living in on a day to day basis.
 What does being “intact” mean ?

 Everyday we are pushed to learn, adapt, grow and change.
 As this happens, our core values can be challenged.
 Whether it is in our personal, family or professional environment, everyday we have to confront our own set of values with the outside world.
-This can be on how we decide to raise our children, how we behave at work or with our friends and at the end of the day we can deviate from that core set of values.
+This can be about what we eat, how we decide to raise our children, how we behave with our friends and at the end of the day we can deviate from that core set of values.
 We deviate because we embrace the outside world and let it influence us.
 Now, there are 2 possible side effects:

 - The win win situation where we grow and adopt a new set of values or reinforce an existing one that is truly and deeply aligned with who we are,

 - Or on the contrary, this can unsettle us quite a lot when those values that the outside world brings are not in alignment with who we are.